1. Collection and use of personal data

 Harrison Holgate will retain your personal data only for as long as is necessary.
 Different laws require us to keep different data for different periods of time.

-Where Harrison Holgate has obtained your consent to process your personal/sensitive personal data, we will do so in line with our retention policy.
+Where Harrison Holgate has obtained your consent to process your personal/special categories of personal data, we will do so in line with our retention policy.
 Upon expiry of that period Harrison Holgate will seek further consent from you.
 Where consent is not granted Harrison Holgate will cease to process your personal data/sensitive personal data.

 Given the nature of recruitment we will likely need to store specific data for certain time periods for the purposes of the Conduct Regulations and tax legislation etc.